Getting started with Motile Tracker

 Input data

-The motile plugin does not perform detection: you must provide a Labels layer or a Points layer containing the objects you want to track.
+Motile Tracker does not perform detection: you must provide a Labels layer or a Points layer containing the objects you want to track.
 The Labels layer must have time as the first dimension followed by the spatial dimensions (no channels).
 The Points layer must have the point locations with time as the first number, followed by the spatial dimensions.
 While source images are nice to qualitatively evaluate results, they are not necessary to run tracking.

-There are two example datasets provided in File -> Open Sample -> Motile.
+There are two example datasets provided in File -> Open Sample -> Motile Tracker.
 A 2D HeLa dataset from the Cell Tracking Challenge is provided, both in full and a cropped subset for testing features on smaller data, and has both a Labels layer and Points layer.
 There is also a 3D dataset of images and segmentations of a membrane-labeled developing early mouse embryo (4-26 cells) from Fabrèges et al (2024), automatically downloaded from zenodo.

 In the future, we could also support Shapes layers as input (for example, for bounding box tracking) - please react to Issue #48 if this is important to your use case, and give feedback on what type of shape linking you want.

-Plugin widgets
+Tracker widgets

 Running tracking

-The Motile tab by default opens to the Run Editor view.
+The Tracking tab by default opens to the Run Editor view.
 In this view, you can pick a name for your run, select an input layer, set hyperparameters, and start a motile run.
 Hovering over the title of each element in the widget will make a tooltip appear describing the purpose of the element.
 All hyperparameters are explained in the tracking with motile docs page.
-When you are ready, click the Run Tracking button to start tracking.
+When you are ready, click the Run Tracking (SCIP) button to start tracking.

 Viewing and editing run results

-Clicking the Run Tracking button will automatically take you to the motile Run Viewer menu, display a points and a tracks layer in the napari viewer, and populate the Lineage Tree view.
+Clicking the Run Tracking (SCIP) button will automatically take you to the motile Run Viewer menu, display a points and a tracks layer in the napari viewer, and populate the Lineage Tree view.
 If your input was a segmentation, there will also be a new segmentation layer where the IDs have been relabeled to match across time, and the input segmentation layer will be hidden to avoid confusion.

 You can view the results using the synchronized napari layers and tree view, and edit the detections and links to correct any mistakes that you find.
 You can also re-run the tracking step with different parameters.
 Re-running the motile tracking will only take into account the detection corrections if you select the new labels/points layer as input: our next major feature to add is incorporating the detection and linking corrections into the optimization task in a more principled manner.